tytydraco/yessleep/out/If_you_see_an_abandoned_picnic_basket_DONT_OPEN_IT.md

 Billy closed his snarling mouth and began studying me.
 He probably hadn't heard his name since we'd last seen each other.

 My breath fluttered as I considered what this all meant.
-Had my childhood actions created this creature?
+Had my actions created this creature?
 I dreaded to think who the surrounding bones belonged to.
 How many had the Billy Beast lured in here?
 How many had he hurt?

 Billy's brow furrowed as he recalled who I was.
 Clearly not a fond memory.

 His lip curled, re-exposing sharp canines.
 The predator resumed its attack.

 I seized the few seconds I had left.
 I grabbed the rib bone and thrust it into Billy's chest.
 He reeled backwards in pain as white cloudy stuffing spilled out of the gash.
 I crawled out from beneath his body and sprinted towards the picnic basket gateway.
-As I looked back I saw the plastic voice box fall out of Billy's chest.
-It dropped in the dirt before being crushed by his paw.
+As I looked back I witnessed the plastic voice box fall out of Billy's chest.
+It dropped in the dirt before being squahed by his paw.
 The chase had begun.

 I flipped open the basket lid and dived back into the checkered tunnel.
 It was the last place I ever wanted to return to but it was my only passage home.
 I shuffled my hands and knees along the fabric, using my cigarette lighter to guide the way.
 I could now take in the circular shape of the tunnel.
-It appeared like an artery connecting the two worlds.
+It looked like being inside a long artery which connected the two worlds.

 A monstrous roar rang out behind me.
 I tried to move faster as I knew Billy would outpace me in here.
 The ripping of cloth grew closer as his claws tore across the walls.
+The minutes dragged on as I focused on only moving forward.

-Ahead I could see the light from the exit spilling through the other basket's lid.
-I could feel the gravity of Earth pushing me down again.
+Finally, I could see the light from the exit spilling through the other basket's lid.
+I could feel the familiar gravity of Earth pushing me down again.
 Home was so close.

-I prayed to the God of Adrenaline…if there was such a thing.

-I closed my lighter and forced my battered body to do more than it should.
-I had to start climbing the remaining distance.
+Closing my lighter, I forced my battered body to start doing more than it should.
+I had to begin climbing an incline for the remaining distance.

 Ten metres.